radavis/video_transport/README.md

 * [ ] Post success/failure state to sinatra app
 * [x] Option to enable/disable local growl notifications
 * [ ] Check for successful upload (md5, filesize?)
+* [ ] Make it so that the order of arguments does not matter